SANT MEDIR: BARCELONA’S SAINT OF SWEETS

 Upon returning from each pilgrimage, Josep would throw beans to the public as a tribute to the saint, who, according to legend, would sow them.
 Over the years, the beans were replaced by candy.
 This is why, today, the celebration is called the Dolça Festa (Sweet Party).

 The holiday is held on March 3rd each year.
-This changes, however, when the 3rd falls on a Sunday, as it happens to this year.
+This changes, however, when the 3rd falls on a Sunday, as it happened to in 2019.
 When this is the case, the holiday is pushed to March 4th.

 The neighborhoods that celebrate this festival are Gràcia, Sarrià-Sant Gervasi and La Bordeta.
 The Gràcia and Sarrià-Sant Gervasi celebrations are held first.
 They organize parades of horse-drawn carriages, floats and trucks that pass through the streets gifting the children with loads of sweets.